angelovangel/nxf-tgs/README.md

 ## About
 Nextflow pipeline for processing raw Oxford Nanopore run data - merge/rename files, generate read reports, run ONT workflows (wf-clone-validation, wf-bacterial-genomes or wf-amplicon).
 Raw reads are mapped back to the assemblies and the alignments are visualised in IGV html reports.
+This pipeline can also be imported and run in [EPI2ME](https://labs.epi2me.io/).

 ## Running

 Only `nextflow` and `docker` are required.
 The required inputs for the pipeline are:
-- path to samplesheet - path to a csv or excel file with columns `sample`, `barcode` and `user`.
+- `--samplesheet` - path to a csv or excel file with columns `sample`, `barcode` and `user`.
 Other columns can also be there.
-- path to raw ONT data (`path/to/fastq_pass`)
+- `--fastq` - path to fastq_pass

 The pipelines runs the following steps:
 - `merge_reads` - merge all reads belonging to a barcode and rename according to the provided samplesheet